eigenbrot/eigenbrot.github.io/_posts/2016-11-23-Beginnings.md

 a pretty impressive "Welcome to Nebraska" display with some cool trains and a big flag, but that's about it.
 Bob Seger had is directions wrong when he complained about traveling east of Omaha.
-Omaha truly marks the end of conglomerate of civilization stretching from the cities of the East, and west of the city is the beginning of the nothing that exists between the somethings on either cost.
+Omaha truly marks the end of the conglomerate of civilization stretching from the cities of the East; west of the city is the beginning of the nothing that exists between the somethings on either cost.